abrown5421/mern-fsa-starter/README.md

 The development server will start and serve the frontend application.

-## Demo

-You can explore a demo of this boilerplate here: https://mern-boilerplate-web.onrender.com/ You can test the login functionality using the following credentials
+You can test the login functionality using the following credentials

 * `Email: test.user@gmail.com`